MahyarJ/data-visualization-dashboard/README.md

 ## Code Quality

-- Using [Recharts](https://recharts.org/) components that fulfills UI needs in this amount of time, was the best choice for me as they perfectly works to match `D3` svg experiences and `React` rendering abilities.
+- Using [Recharts](https://recharts.org/) components that fulfill UI needs in this amount of time, was the best choice for me as they perfectly work to match `D3` SVG experiences and `React` rendering abilities.
+Also, I think we better _don't reinvent the wheel_ as much as we can.
+But as we needed to be more flexible in huge projects we can use libraries like `D3`.

 - I separate the components as much as they could make tests simpler and prevent complications.